PROGRAM CHAIR & PRESENTING FACULTY

-This case-based enduring activity will cover the treatment and management of patients with diabetes.
+This case-based activity will cover the treatment and management of patients with diabetes.

 This educational activity is intended for primary care physicians, physician assistants, nurse practitioners, pharmacists, certified diabetes educators, and other HCPs who care for patients with diabetes.

-- Describe how a patient-centered approach to the care of patients with T2DM can help improve glycemic control, reduce complications and improve patient self- management
+- Describe how a patient-centered approach to the care of patients with type 2 diabetes mellitus (T2DM) can help improve glycemic control, reduce complications and improve patient self- management

 - Assess strategies for the use of various oral and injectable medications for treatment intensification in patients with T2DM not meeting their glycemic goals